sb2345/okckd.github.io/source/_posts/leetcode/2014-06-03-Binary-Tree-Postorder-Traversal.md

 ### Solution

 __First, I wrote the solution using a HashSet, and it works__.
 However, this solution is not good because it uses some space.

-For more generalized way to write DFS code, read [Implement DFS using a Stack]({% post_url /collections/2014-06-03-Study-implement-DFS %})
+For more generalized way to write DFS code, read another post __Implement DFS using a Stack__.

 __The best and most popular solution is proposed by [1337c0d3r](http://leetcode.com/2010/10/binary-tree-post-order-traversal.html)__.
 It basically uses 1 more pointer to track the current status (whether I'm traversing down, or up, and in which direction etc.).
 The extra pointer is called 'prev'.